The-Blackridge-Foundation/home/README.md

 ##  Why We Were Created

-Creative brilliance is everywhere—but access is not.
+Creative brilliance is everywhere, but access is not.
 Many emerging creators are trapped beneath financial hardship, social limitations, or systemic barriers that prevent their ideas from ever reaching the world.

 The Blackridge Foundation was created to change that.